ahmmmmad11/filters/README.md

 php artisan filter:make UsersFilter --model=User
 ```

-this will generate `UsersFilter` class at 'app/Http/Filters' directory.
+This will generate a `UsersFilter` class in the ‘app/Http/Filters’ directory.
+You can then customize this filter according to your application’s needs.

 ```php
     <?php